-The Cook County Clerk will review proposed referenda and candidate nomination papers for apparent conformity with the requirements of the election laws, including whether the nomination papers or proposed referenda include properly executed original documents.
-Proposed referenda and candidates whose nomination papers are not in apparent conformity with the law will not be certified.
+Pursuant to election law, the Cook County Clerk will review nomination papers for apparent conformity with the requirements of the election law, including whether the nomination papers include properly executed original documents.
+Candidates whose nomination papers are not in apparent conformity with the law will not be certified.